AlbinoB/RestaurantApp/README.md

 # RestaurantApp
-Android for ordering food online(Internshala training)
+Android App for ordering food online

 The app is built in kotlin and uses volley to send get and post request from the internshala serve through rest api calls.
 The app also uses the room library to send data to the SQLite database.